Jun 8, 2025

 I`m around 5 years older than Alex, and we met approximately 10 years after high school, at a local bar.
 I was writing poems and he took interest.

 “When you were younger, you called yourself an Atheist but that has changed…” I challenge him.
 “Yeah, you grow up…understand that there is no such thing as nothing.
-Everything is interconnected in the plight of the universe…” he explains calmly like a physicist.
+Everything is interconnected in the plight of existence…” he explains calmly like a physicist.

 He doesn't call himself religious, but beyond him I understand that his logic, is…religious.